Skip to main content

 The question of its confidentiality is therefore a foundational one, touching upon the very core of personal autonomy and trust in the therapeutic relationship.
 Understanding how this information is protected begins with recognizing its profound value and the frameworks designed to safeguard it.

-The primary concern voiced by many individuals is the potential for their to be used in ways that extend beyond their wellness journey, leading to discrimination or unwelcome disclosures.
+The primary concern voiced by many individuals is the potential for their genetic data to be used in ways that extend beyond their wellness journey, leading to discrimination or unwelcome disclosures.
 This lived experience of apprehension is valid.
 In response, a sophisticated architecture of legal and technological protections has been constructed.

 GINA makes it unlawful for a health insurer to deny coverage or adjust premiums based on a genetic predisposition, and it prevents employers from using genetic information in decisions about hiring, firing, or promotions.